crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 Apache Spark is an open-source distributed data processing engine for large data analytics and machine learning tasks.
 It provides fast in-memory computation capabilities suitable for batch and streaming workloads.

 **Spark Core**: Spark Core is the foundational engine that handles task scheduling, memory management, fault recovery, and the RDD API.
 **Apache Spark** refers to the entire ecosystem, including Spark Core plus higher-level modules (Spark SQL, MLlib, Streaming, GraphX).

 ### **Spark Modules**

 Think of Spark’s “modules” not as totally separate engines, but as **bundled libraries** or **components** that all run on top of the same core execution engine (Spark Core).

 - **Spark Core:**  is the **foundational engine** of Apache Spark.
 Foundation handling basic I/O, task scheduling, memory management, and recovery.
 - **Spark SQL:** DataFrame/Dataset abstraction, SQL semantics, schema support, and optimization via Catalyst.
   - With Spark SQL, you can register any DataFrame as a table or view (a temporary table) and query it using pure SQL.
 There is no performance difference between writing SQL queries or writing DataFrame code, they both “compile” to the same underlying plan that we specify in DataFrame code.
     - 3 types of tables:.createOrReplaceTempView, .createOrReplaceGlobalTempView, df.write.saveAsTable("my_table"): Permernent table save on hive, if hive is enabled.
 - **Structured Streaming:** DataFrame-based streaming queries.
 - **MLlib:** ML algorithms and pipeline utilities.
 - **GraphX:** Graph computation engine using RDDs.
 - **SparkR & PySpark:** Language-specific wrappers allowing R and Python users to interact with Spark.

-### Batch vs Streaming:
+### Batch vs Streaming

-#### **What is Batch Processing?**:
+#### **What is Batch Processing?**

 Batch processing is when Spark reads a large, fixed dataset (bounded dataset), processes it all at once, and outputs results.
 Once the data is processed, the job ends.
 That's batch!

 **Example:**

 - Data Warehouse loading
 - Monthly Report Generation
 - Monthly billing

 > Spark Module Used: Spark Core/Spark SQL

 #### Streaming Processing?

 **Definition:**
 Streaming in Spark (Structured Streaming) is designed to handle continuous data (Unbounded records), e.g., from Kafka, socket, files, or IoT sensors.